aal89/has-deep-value/README.md

 # has-deep-value

-Very small (only **172 bytes**), lightweight, tested and dependency free utility function to (deeply) inspect Javascript objects.
+Very small (only **184 bytes**), lightweight, tested and dependency free utility function to (deeply) inspect Javascript objects.
 With **has-deep-value** you can easily check if any object contains a given property at any level deep, accounts for falsey values too.
-Also includes a curried version and supports object path (dot notation) to keep things clear.
+Also includes a curried version and supports object path (dot notation) to keep api usage clear.

 ## Install